 With this option, your interest rate will change if the BoE changes its base rate.
 So, if the base rate rises, your repayments would too.

 On the other hand, if the base rate falls, your outgoings will as well.
 The interest charged is usually the base rate plus a defined percentage, such as 2%, which will be set by your mortgage provider.

-3. Variable-rate mortgage
+3. Variable-rate mortgages